emmahewson/island-bees/README.md

 ### Code

-I have found many useful sources in building this project, reliant on a lot of Googling and trawling through documentation and Slack channels.
+I have found many useful sources in building this project, as this has been my first Django project I have often been reliant on a lot of Googling and trawling through documentation and Slack channels.
 Any code that requires crediting has been mentioned within the code itself.
 However below are some projects which I have found useful for more general inspiration and to help me answer the more general questions about how to approach different aspects of the project.

 - [Joy Zadan's K-Beauty CI PP5 Project](https://github.com/JoyZadan/shop-kbeauty): I found this project to be really helpful in getting started with how to approach mine, in particular how to approach the rating & reviews.
 I also used her automated testing files as a skeleton for how to approach this part of mine.
 I am very grateful for her clear and well explained project.
 I also found her README deployment really clear and easy to follow and got inspiration for how to approach mine.
 - [NyxHexen's Game Box CI MS4 Project](https://github.com/NyxHexen/CI_MS4_GB): I also found this project's testing really useful in working out how to approach automated testing, the tests have clearly been written by a skilled and experienced automated tester and helped me as a complete beginner in automated testing to begin my learning and automated testing on my project.